pranavpai/Trading-Agent-with-MCPs/README.md

 - 💰 **Risk Management**: Position sizing, stop loss suggestions
 - 🔄 **Multiple Data Sources**: Tiingo, Binance APIs with fallback support

+For detailed documentation on all MCP servers used in this system, see our [MCP Servers Documentation](./mcp-servers-readme.md).

-For detailed MCP-Trader documentation and available tools, see the [mcp-trader README](./mcp-trader/README.md).
+For the original MCP-Trader documentation, see the [mcp-trader README](./mcp-trader/README.md).

 ---